Esri/arcgis-runtime-samples-android/kotlin/edit-with-branch-versioning/README.md

 ## How to use the sample

-Upon opening the sample, you will be prompted to enter credentials for the service(un: editor01/pwd: editor01.password).
 Once loaded, the map will zoom to the extent of the feature layer.
 The current version is indicated at the top of the map.
 Tap "Create Version" to open a dialog to specify the version information (name, access, and description).
 The version name must meet the following criteria:
 1. Must not exceed 62 characters
 2. Must not include: Period (.), Semicolon (;), Single quotation mark ('), Double quotation mark (")
 3. Must not include a space for the first character